A Bayesian approach to modeling topic-metadata relationships: Limitations and Outlook

-To explore topic-metadata relationships while accounting for the probabilistic nature of topic proportions, the \textsf{R} package \texttt{stm} implements repeated OLS regressions of sampled topic proportions on metadata covariates by using the method of composition.
-In this paper, we identified shortcomings of and proposed improvements upon this original implementation and applied them to a dataset containing Twitter posts by German MPs.
-Our methods are equally applicable to other topic models and beyond.
+There are some limitations to our approach, which in turn give rise to future research.
+Regarding the application case presented in this paper, the relationship with Twitter-related metadata such as retweets or likes would be interesting - especially because such metadata would be actively influenced by the topics of the tweets, whereas the socioeconomic covariates used here are of a more explanatory nature.
+Unfortunately, Twitter-related metadata are not contained in the data set.
+Another use case-related aspect is the document length.
+Longer documents are beneficial for topic models such as the STM in general, yet in our specific case hamper the content-related interpretability of the resulting ``tweet documents''.
+We experimented extensively with different document lengths, including days and weeks, but finally came to the conclusion that aggregating tweets at a monthly interval constitutes the best compromise between content-related interpretability and sufficient text length.

+Both frequentist and Bayesian Beta regression are well established approaches in the statistical literature, necessarily implying a lower degree of methodological novelty of our approach.
+However, the correct modeling and illustration of topic-metadata relationships and the corresponding uncertainty is of paramount importance: because of the enormous popularity of topic models such as the STM and the fact that conclusions drawn from a misspecified model can be (substantially) misleading (cf. Appendix \ref{a:implausible}).

-Several possibilities exist to build upon our explorative methods.
-For instance, to make inference in a Bayesian setting, our approach could be used in combination with MCMC-based methods.
-If the goal is to make causal inference beyond explorative purposes, one must take into account that the estimation of topic proportions induces additional dependence across documents.
-Developing methods to identify underlying causal mechanisms is the subject of current research (see e.g. \citealp{egami2018make}).
+Several possibilities exist to build upon our exploratory methods.
+For instance, our approach could be used in combination with MCMC-based methods in order to make inference in a Bayesian setting.
+If the goal is to make causal inference beyond exploratory purposes, one must take into account that the estimation of topic proportions induces additional dependence across documents.
+Developing methods to identify underlying causal mechanisms is the subject of current research \citep[e.g.,][]{egami2018make}.